FOR AGES 3 YEARS TO 18 YEARS

 Like any other bird, the baby greater bird of paradise is called a chick.

-The greater bird of paradise mainly feeds on small insects, seeds, fruits.
+The greater bird of paradise mainly feeds on small insects, seeds, and fruits.
 Female birds most often forage with other birds of paradise and birds of other species.
 They move about in different directions, searching for food.
 However, male birds are typically solitary.

 They are mostly sought after for trading purposes than as pets.